This page tells you about a chemotherapy drug called mitomycin C and its possible side effects. There is information about

 You may have it for other types of cancer as part of clinical trials.

 Mitomycin C is a purple liquid.
 You have it into your bloodstream (intravenously).
 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have it through a central line, a portacath or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+The tube can stay in place throughout the whole course of treatment.

 For early stage bladder cancer you may have mitomycin C into your bladder through a tube called a catheter.
-You can find information about treatment into the bladder in our bladder cancer section.
+You can find information about treatment into the bladder.

 For liver cancer you may have mitomycin into the artery leading to the liver.
 Doctors call this intra arterial chemotherapy or intrahepatic chemotherapy.

-The side effects of mitomycin C are listed below.
+The side effects of mitomycin C given into the bloodstream (IV mitomycin) are listed below.
 You can use the links to find out more about each side effect or click on search at the top of the page.
-If there is no link you can find more information in the cancer drugs side effects section.
+If there is no link you can find information in the cancer drugs side effects section.

 More than 10 in every 100 people who have mitomycin C into their bloodstream have one or more of the side effects listed below.